SS South Steyne: Fire and retirement

 On 25 August 1974, while she was moored at Balmain Wharf waiting to be surveyed under a government option to buy, a fire damaged the fan room, middle stairway, seats and paintwork on the upper promenade deckhouse above.
-The Public Transport Commission took over the Baragoola and North Head but not the South Steyne.
+The Public Transport Commission took over Baragoola and North Head but not South Steyne.

 Restoration and contemporary use

 A group of concerned Manly residents formed a preservation society in 1975 with the slogan "Save Our Steyne".
 They were able to prevent the ferry from being towed behind an old aircraft carrier, and scrapped in Hong Kong.
 The major damage in the fan room was repaired, new light fittings added to the promenade deck, the funnels and promenade deck sand blasted and the whole ferry was repainted.
 Negotiations with the Public Transport Commission took place to allow the ferry to run two return, peak-hour services to Manly, Monday to Friday.
 However, running the ferry was very political and restoration of the boilers was hampered by the surveyors from the Maritime Services Board.
 Lloyd's Register offered to hold the survey for the ferry but she was soon returned to the vendors because repayments were not made.

 The South Steyne passed through a number of ownerships with intermittent conservation and restoration work being undertaken.
 Restoration work began in 1987 at Rileys Hill Dry Dock near Ballina and later in Melbourne.
-In 1988 it was refitted as a cruising vessel/function centre and entered service in Melbourne, its first function was as "Royal Yacht" for the Queen in April 1988.
-In 1991 it was sold to a Newcastle owner and was returned to NSW, initially to Newcastle, then to Sydney, where it was moored in Darling Harbour as the 2000 Olympic Information Centre at Darling Harbour.
+In 1988 South Steyne was refitted as a cruising vessel/function centre and entered service in Melbourne, the former ferry's first function was as "royal yacht" for Queen Elizabeth II in April 1988.
+In 1991 the vessel was sold to a Newcastle owner and was returned to New South Wales, initially to Newcastle, then to Sydney, where the ship was moored in Darling Harbour as the 2000 Olympic Information Centre..
 The vessel was added to the New South Wales State Heritage Register on 2 April 1999.
-In April 2016 it was temporarily relocated to Berrys Bay while the Darling Harbour wharf was rebuilt.
+In April 2016 the vessel was temporarily relocated to Berrys Bay while the Darling Harbour wharf was rebuilt.

-The vessel's owner, Brian McDermott, has been funding repairs and maintenance from the restaurant's takings, but his business is on hold until Transport for NSW can find a new berth.
+The vessel's owner, Brian McDermott, funded repairs and maintenance from the restaurant's takings, but his business was on hold until Transport for NSW can find a new berth.
+On the night of 18 August 2024, a barge moored near South Steyne was engulfed in flames, although South Steyne survived with minor heat damage.